 This provides the ultimate advantage to any team harnessing the power of tracking tech.
 GPS implements a competitive edge that will push players to give their best performance every game, every training, because now there is no where to hide.

 Simon Goosey, Head Coach of the Cranbourne Football Club, explains that he ‘mainly looks at the total distance that his midfielders run and the Zone 6 metres that they gain’ Simon confidently ‘would recommend SPT to any football team, based on the fact that it is a great tool from an education point of view as well as giving the players a good understanding of where they need to be’.

-SPT works with many AFL teams around Australia, so we are excited to see more VAFA teams level up this season with SPT GPS.
+SPT works with many AFL teams around Australia, so we are excited to see more VAFA teams tracking performance with SPT GPS.